 If you are serious about SO2R, then you should invest in a good antenna switch.
 One of the most popular two radio switches made today is the SixPak by Array Solutions.
 This versatile switch is all you need for SO2R contesting.
 It allows you to switch any antenna to either radio.
 I purchased my SixPak in 2004 and it’s one of the best purchases I’ve ever made for my SO2R station.

 You can build your own switch or use a combination of manual antenna switches (see photo below), but the most important factor to consider with your antenna switching network is to make sure that at no time can you switch the outputs of your radios together.
 That would be disaster.
 Purchase a SixPak and you never have to worry about antenna switching again.

 Listening to both Radios

 How you listen to both radios at the same time is critical.
 I highly recommend using a single set of headphones with audio from the Left radio going to the left ear and audio from the Right radio going to the right ear.
 I use the Dunestar model 842 two-radio headphone switch.
-At less than $70, it’s a great investment for SO2R operation.
+It’s a great investment for SO2R operation.
+(This unit may no longer be available.
+Check dunestar.com for more information.)
 It allows you to split the left and right radio audio into each ear and also allows you to switch either radio’s audio to both ears.
 I use a comfortable set of Heil headphones connected to the Dunestar 842.
 Comfort is extremely important when it comes to headphones.
 Make sure you use a set that can be worn for several hours at a time without discomfort.